 Managing pages

 If you created a space, you can now add pages.
-They are customised views for your data.
+They are customised views for your data that enable you to build a website for your project.

 Table of contents